 A public lighting customer may seek competitive tenders to install new public lighting assets.
 If the public lighting customer wishes the distributor to install new public lighting assets (using standard or non-standard fittings), then this would be a separate charge, which would be negotiated between the public lighting customer and the distributor.
-If the customer chooses to own the public lighting asset, then the excluded service charge does not apply unless the asset is vested with the distributor or such a charge is negotiated with the distributor.60
+If the customer chooses to own the public lighting asset, then the excluded service charge does not apply unless the asset is vested with the distributor or such a charge is negotiated with the distributor.108

-Where the Victorian DNSPs provide new public lighting services they must do so in accordance with section 3 of the Public Lighting Code and the provisions of the ESCV's Guideline 14 (i.e. the requirement to tender works discussed in section 2.5.3.2 above).
+The Victorian DNSPs have an obligation to offer public lighting services, including new public lighting assets, by virtue of clause 10 of their Distribution Licences.
+Where they provide new public lighting services, the DNSPs must do so in accordance with section 3 of the Public Lighting Code and the provisions of the ESCV's Guideline 14 (i.e. the requirement to tender works discussed in section 2.7.3.2 of this chapter).